-Occasionally, you may need to restart the Finder on OS X. It may stop working, or you may enact some change that requires a Finder restart.
+Occasionally, you may need to restart the Finder on your Mac.
+It may stop working, or you may enact some change that requires a Finder restart.
 On these rare occasions, it’s good to know how to quickly relaunch the Finder.
 There are actually several ways to do so.
 I’ll explore a couple of my favorite ways in the post that follows.

 The simplest way to restart the Finder is to do so from the Finder icon on your dock

 Step 1: hold the ⌥ (alt/option) key on your keyboard

 Step 2: right click on the Finder icon in your Dock

 Step 1: open Finder

 Step 2: click the menu and hold Shift on your keyboard

 Step 3: click Force Quit Finder